shrutibist01/bmi-calculator-html-css-js/README.md

 ## Features

-1.BMI Categories and Interpretation: Display the BMI categories (e.g., underweight, normal weight, overweight, obese).
+1. BMI Categories and Interpretation: Display the BMI categories (e.g., underweight, normal weight, overweight, obese).
 2. Color-Coded Feedback: Use different colors to highlight the user's BMI category, making it easier for them to understand at a glance whether they are in a healthy range or not.

 ## Demo